-Noting the Device name at the top left of each Menu may identify the router being controlled.
+The Device name at the top left of each Menu identifies the router being controlled.

 If there is no data transmitted or received for a period of 5 minutes, the Telnet session will be disconnected.
 This time limit cannot be modified.